gcxchange-gcechange/react-my-groups/README.md

 # My Groups
 ## Update
-You can also choose the number group to show in the setting If the user have more group, a show all button will appear to give the ability to show all group.
+- You can choose the number group to display in the setting.
+- If the user have more group, a show all button will appear to give the ability to display all group.
-Ability to sort by creation date or alphabitical French as been add
+- Ability to sort by creation date or alphabitical.
+- French as been add.
-Available for full-with layout
+- Available in full-with layout.

 ## Summary